patrick-s-h-lewis-duplicate/patricklewisio/content/post/emnlp2018.md

 There is more you could write here, and you may see very different trends to me (it’s a big conference, with 5 simultaneous tracks)

 What follows is a session-by-session account of work that I thought was particularly interesting or worth discussing.
-Papers that I thought were really great are highlighted green

 ## Contents